 Contribution of MCC’s evaluations to development

 - Testing traditional assumptions about what works.
 All MCC programs are selected, designed and implemented using certain assumptions about how the inputs and expected outputs will lead to poverty reduction through economic growth and who is expected to benefit.
-Evaluations can also be structured to evaluate the effectiveness of different program design elements, or comparing one approach to another.
+Evaluations can also be structured to evaluate the effectiveness of different program design elements, or compare one approach to another.

 - Improve evidence-based decision making: The results of evaluations strengthen and improve future program design and decision-making.
 In addition, MCC and MCAs may also be able to make necessary course corrections during implementation based on learning from evaluations.

-- Contribute to global best practices: MCC evaluations are expected to contribute to the global understanding on what works in the development field.
+- Contribute to global best practices: MCC evaluations are expected to contribute to global understanding on what works in the development field.
 MCC makes the results of its evaluations publicly available to be used by other donors, partner countries, researchers, and non-governmental organizations.